NCAS-CMS/cfdm/docs/source/tutorial.rst

 arrays.

-A construct with an underlying compressed array is created by initializing the `Data` object with a compressed array that is stored in one of three specal array objects: `RaggedContiguousArray`, `RaggedIndexedArray` or `RaggedIndexedContiguousArray`.
+A construct with an underlying compressed array is created by initialising the `Data` object with a compressed array that is stored in one of three special array objects: `RaggedContiguousArray`, `RaggedIndexedArray` or `RaggedIndexedContiguousArray`.
 The following code creates an auxiliary coordinate construct with an underlying contiguous ragged array: